'Dancing With The Stars' Gets Salty With Simone Biles: 'Smiling Doesn't Win You Gold Medals'

 Simone Biles may be a four-time Olympic medal winner, but she’s finding out that performing on Dancing with the Stars requires a different skill set than competing as an Olympic gymnast.
 It’s not Biles’ dedication that comes into question or even the flawless execution of her dance routines, but her emotional engagement that was criticized on this week’s episode.
-While one of the Dancing with the Stars judges may have been more vocal than the rest, there was a general consensus that Simone should smile more, while dancing with partner Sasha Farber.
+While one of the Dancing with the Stars judges may have been more vocal than the rest, there was a general consensus that Simone should smile more while dancing with partner Sasha Farber.

 Dancing with the Stars Judges Agree Simone Biles’ Performances Lack Emotion

 Smile more.
 It’s been said many times to many women, but, as The Washington Post shares, Dancing with the Stars judges were imparting this bit of advice upon Simone Biles for good reason.
 As an athletic performer, Biles gives everything she has, pouring every ounce of strength, agility, and endurance into her dance routines with Farber.
-However, even a perfectly performed number can fall flat, when the dancer is unable to connect with audiences on an emotional level.
+However, even a perfectly performed number can fall flat when the dancer is unable to connect with audiences on an emotional level.

 This was the observation made by Dancing with the Stars judge Carrie Ann Inaba on evaluating Simone’s most recent performance.

-“Your skills are unquestionable,” Carrie Ann Inaba told her.
 “You hit every line with precision and perfection.
 But once again, I’m going to come back to performance and authenticity about who you are when you perform. … You have this beautiful smile and you are a megastar with your energy, but once in a while, there’s beauty without a smile.
 There’s beauty in pain and all of the other emotions, and I’d like to see more of that.”

 Judge Julianne Hough backed up Inaba’s assessment, adding that, even when Biles does smile, it appears rehearsed and not quite authentic.
 The Dancing with the Stars judge suggested that Simone open herself up in a more vulnerable way, suggesting her dancing could be enhanced through a more personal connection.